 Life Aquatic If you just want to see picture of my Belafonte model then skip to the end.
 If you want to gain a disturbing insight into my mind then read on.
 Since I first saw The Life Aquatic with Steve Zissou on DVD back in 2006 (2 years late for seeing it in the cinema) I have been obsessed with it and fallen in love with all of Wes Andersons movies.
 I realise many people are not a Wes fan and either don’t like, or don’t get his movies but as far as I am concerned those people can go and poke themselves in the eyes with a spoon.
 Of all Wes movies The Life Aquatic is my favourite.
 I don’t know if that’s because it is the first I watched or just because Bill Murray plays such a large role, but the whole thing just makes me happy inside.
 A quick search of the internet reveals I am not the only one who feels this way.
-There are many other freaks out there who are trying to find that red beanie which is ‘just right’, many others who are buying Adidas ROMs so they can deface the central stripe with light blue paint and put yellow laces on them, and many others who long to build a model of their very own Belafonte.
+There are many other fans out there who are trying to find that red beanie which is ‘just right’, many others who are buying Adidas ROMs so they can deface the central stripe with light blue paint and put yellow laces on them, and many others who long to build a model of their very own Belafonte.
 This last point is of particular concern to me as no one ever seems to get the model right!
 Of all the different models I have seen on the internet of the Belafonte the makers always seem to miss one point: Belafonte & Calypso are not identical.
 The Life Aquatic is a satire/homage to the life and work of oceanographic explorer Jacques Cousteau.
 No big secret.
 In the Movie Steve Zissou’s ship is the Belafonte, a ton class British WW2 minesweeper purchased by Disney for the making of the movie.
 Jacques Cousteau’s ship, also a minesweeper was converted to a ferry before becoming a research vessel and underwent major reworks.
 The two resulting boats look distinctly different, particularly the chimney, bridge, upper decks and cabins, and rails.

-You do better: It just so happens I made a model of the Belafonte about 2 years ago.
+I bought one of these model kits from a hobby shop while they were still being made and used it to make my very own Belafonte about 2 years ago.
 I spent weeks nerding over the movie and pictures of the props and movie production online so I could alter the model to make it ‘right’.
 It ended up especially detailed and accurate as I was supposed to be writing assignments at the time.
 The only bit really used from the model kit is the hull and deck but they are both heavily altered.
 Here are the fruits of my labour.